kyungrae/study/designing-data-intensive-applications/readme.md

 | What data represents | Latest state of data(current point in time) | History of events that happened over time |
 | Dataset size | Gigabytes to terabytes | Terabytes to petabytes |

+This separate database was called a data warehouse.

 ### Column-Oriented Storage

+The idea behind column-oriented storage is simple: don't store all the values from one row together, but store all the values from each column together instead.
+If each column is stored in a separate file, a query only needs to read and parse those columns that are used in that query, which can save a lot of work.

+#### Column-oriented storage and column families

+Cassandra and HBase have a concept of column families, which they inherited from Bigtable.
+However, it is very misleading to call them column-oriented: within each column family, they store all columns from a row together, along with a row ky, and they do not use column compression.
+Thus, the Bigtable model is still mostly row-oriented.

+#### Aggregation: Data Cubes and Materalized Views

+One way of creating such a cache is a materalized view.
+In a relational data model, it is often defined like a standard (virtual) view: a table-like object whose content are the results of some query.
+The difference is that materalized view is an actual copy of the query results, written to disk, whereas a virtual view is just a shortcut for writing queries.